SysLord/slide-gen/README.md

 * import LayoutableBox into UI
 * streamline all configuration parameters
 * textfields must support placeholders/properties and will be filled by a bean or a value map
-* multiple render outputs with large an tiny texts, set of example data should be part of the slide
+* multiple render outputs with large and tiny texts, set of example data should be part of the slide
-* a slide is a LayoutableBox with metainfo
 * background color
-* padding and margin supper
+* padding and margin
 * borders